HIGH BLOOD PRESSURE

 RISK FACTORS FOR HYPERTENSION -vs- CAUSES OF HYPERTENSION

 Dietary Salt is a touchy issue that seems to attract a lot of erroneous information, and I think that for the most part, doctors who tell patients to avoid Table Salt (sodium chloride ---- NaCl) are getting it wrong.
 The peer-reviewed scientific literature is loaded with studies saying that salt is not nearly the health problem that it was once declared to be (HERE, HERE, HERE, and HERE are a few examples of many --- as always, do your own research).
 This would make sense in light of the fact that meat and other foods were, for centuries, preserved in the stuff.
 I do, however, believe that sodium can be problematic.
 Where does the majority of sodium come from?
 Why processed foods, of course.
-Once you learn a bit about MONO-SODIUM GLUTAMATE (MSG), you will see yet another reason it is important to read food labels (LOOK AT THE GRAPH).
+Once you learn a bit about MONO-SODIUM GLUTAMATE (MSG), you will see yet another reason it is important to read food labels.